Origin and evolution of the flamenco cajón

 This is a great professional flamenco cajon for intermediate levels, because its sound is the most rounded within this range and its manufacture is of high quality, very careful and with the possibility of improving significantly.
 Interested?
 Find the best price at Thomann.

 Although the two mid-level options are excellent, we have to vote for the Thomann TCA 501R Multi Cajon .
 Although the Schlagwerk CP404RED Cajon has a more stable sound, this doesn't mean that it's superior to the Thomann.
 In addition, the snare system of the latter has a tuning configuration that we like better.

 If we add to these aspects that the Schlagwerk costs twice as much, then the Thomann is definitely the way to go.
 They differ very little in what they offer, but the Thomann is way cheaper.

 Flamenco cajones for advanced musicians must be instruments with the most excellent build quality, versatility and sound.
 At culturasonora, we have already done the research work for you and have selected the best.

 Its touch and sound are of the highest quality.

 - Size: 30 x 30 x 50 cm.

 - Weight: 5.2 kg.

 This flamenco cajon from the German manufacturer Schlagwerk has a lot to offer, such as peculiar woods, rich sounds, excellent accessories and more.
-Find out why this is the only drawer we have selected for the high end.
+Find out why this is the only option we have selected for the high end.

-This Schlagwerk drawer has a top made of wenge wood, which is completely atypical and more of an experiment in innovation.
+This Schlagwerk cajon has a top made of wenge wood, which is completely atypical and more of an experiment in innovation.
 The good news is that it works great.
 This wood is as resistant as mahogany, but is more stable in sound frequencies.